jameswomack/QuickLook_NodeJS/README.md

 If you’ve installed the plugin, but don’t see any changes:

 - Make sure you are editing (a) the correct plist of (b) the correct bundle.
-  (For example, you might have two `QLStephen` plugins.
+  (For example, you might have two `QLNodeJS` plugins.
 It’s possible the plugin in another directory—perhaps `/Library/QuickLook/`—is what is being read.)
 - Run `qlmanage -r` in the Terminal.
 (This will restart QuickLook, which reloads all plugins.)

-## Why “QLStephen”?
+## Why “QLNodeJS”?

 Because I was listening to [Adam and Joe](http://www.bbc.co.uk/blogs/adamandjoe/2009/06/test-1.shtml) when I first wrote it.